 If a user wants to unsubscribe from a mailing list, the process is simple.
 They can click on the Unsubscribe link in a message that has been sent to the list, and they can opt to be removed from that list only.
 Their membership in any groups won’t be affected, and they’ll still receive messages sent to the other lists that group is attached to.

-Furthermore, if you have a message that’s too important even for the Important Announcements list, such as an illness report, you can send it as an operational message.
+Furthermore, if you have a message that’s too important even for the Important Announcements list, such as an illness report, you can send it as an administrative message.
 With your Messages groups already created, you already have the groups ready to send it to.
-You can send an operational message to as many groups as necessary.
+You can send an administrative message to as many groups as necessary.